Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 In 2012 the sector was geographically split into Petroecuador, Petroamazonas and the Operaciones Rio Napo.

 Ecuador joined OPEC in 1973 and rejoined in 2007 after leaving in 1992.
-It has not increased capacity since then.
+It has not increased capacity since then and left once more at the beginning of 2020.

 Click below for: